 Start with a click

 Preschoolers are generally familiar with coloring pages and may even have experience with coloring apps on a phone or tablet.
-If you open the template or assign it, preschoolers will only need to know how to select or click and not how to click-and-drag, which takes additional coordination.
+If you open the template or assign it, preschoolers will only need to know how to select or click and not how to click and drag, which takes additional coordination.

 Wixie includes a folder of simple coloring pages you can use.
-Open the Templates folder, open the Art folder, and open the Coloring Pages folder at your teacher Wixie home page to find and assign (video instructions and print instructions) coloring pages to your preschoolers.
+Open the Curriculum folder, open the Art folder, and open the Coloring Pages folder at your teacher Wixie home page to find and assign (video instructions and print instructions) coloring pages to your preschoolers.

 If you assign a coloring page, preschoolers will see it immediately when they log in to Wixie and can simply select the file to start working.
 To fill an area with color, preschoolers: